 We’ve supported Social Bite since 2014, initially with conveyancing work for their sandwich shops and then on the Social Bite Village which opened in 2018.
 We’ve also taken part in their Sleep in the Park fundraiser in 2017 and 2018.
 In 2019, this event expanded to become The World’s Big Sleep Out, taking place across 41 cities globally in a bid to eradicate world homelessness.
 We’re proud to have introduced our international legal contacts at Meritas to this initiative.
 We also signed up a cycling team to support Social Bite’s fundraising for the new Urban Village in Glasgow in September 2021 and carried out pro bono legal work for the new village.

 Working with schools

 The energy and belief behind our Gold Investors in Young People accreditation extends to young people in our local communities.
 Each year, we take part in the Schools Mock Court Project, a cross-curricular skills development opportunity for primary schools that we have sponsored for the last three years.
 It’s truly inspiring to help pupils build their communication and presentation skills.

 The firm is a member of the regional Midlothian Partnership Group under Developing the Young Workforce.

 Our teams often attend secondary school career days to encourage the next generation to consider a career in law.

-For the last three years a team of volunteers has helped children at Roseburn Primary School in Edinburgh with their reading skills.
+We joined a paired reading project in 2017 and since 2018, a team of volunteers has helped children at Roseburn Primary School in Edinburgh with their reading skills.